The Lab (company)

-Sneaker Lab is a South African company that manufactures biodegradable fashion care products.
+The Lab (formerly known as Sneaker LAB) is a South African company that manufactures biodegradable fashion care products.
 The company markets its products as using biotechnology, specifically "pro-bacteria," which are intended to clean at a microscopic level and continue working after application, breaking down dirt and stains.

 History

-Sneaker Lab was founded in Cape Town, South Africa, by entrepreneur Jo Farah in 2012.
+The Lab was founded in Cape Town, South Africa, by entrepreneur Jo Farah in 2012 as Sneaker LAB.
 Farah previously worked in marketing for footwear brands like Nike, Adidas and Puma.

 Farah planned to develop a product using "pro-bacteria" known as probiotics for cleaning.
 The company's approach using probiotics for cleaning initially faced market skepticism, which led to a focus on creating a product that was both effective and sustainable.

 When the South African retailer TFG Limited placed an order for 500 units, they sold out in a few days, which led to increased growth for the company.

-In 2014, Sneaker Lab began a period of international expansion, entering new markets and partnering with global distributors.
+In 2014, The Lab began a period of international expansion, entering new markets and partnering with global distributors.
 The company's products became available in over 65 countries and it has 8 global distributors.
 It received investments from the investment firms Buffet, KLT and Smollen Group regarding its global expansion.
 The same year, as part of its green philosophy, the company collaborated with the organization WeForest to plant trees in an effort to offset its carbon emissions.

 The company received Global GreenTag certification, which verified that its products met specific environmental criteria.

-Sneaker Lab has collaborated with fashion and footwear brands like Christian Dior, Karl Lagerfeld, Off-White, Axel Arigato, and Nike.
+The Lab has collaborated with fashion and footwear brands like Christian Dior, Karl Lagerfeld, Off-White, Axel Arigato, and Nike.

 In February 2018, the company opened its flagship store in Braamfontein, Johannesburg in South Africa.
 It opened another store in Los Angeles in June of the same year.
 It also partnered with the Peninsula School Feeding Association (PSFA), a non-profit organization dedicated to fighting hunger among young learners in the Western Cape province of South Africa.
 Through the company’s partnership with PSFA, they give 167 children at Ysterplaat Primary School, 60 children at Portia Primary, and 200 children at Simons Town School daily breakfasts and lunches.
 The same year, the company collaborated with the brand Denimlab to launch a denim care product line.
 This partnership resulted in a product line designed to clean denim while preserving its color and integrity, utilizing Sneaker LAB's signature pro-bacterial formula as a gentle alternative to traditional detergents.